shoumodip/ido.nvim/README.md

 - `<CR>` Accept the selected item (if any)
 - `<Esc>` Exit ido

+## Change colors
+- `IdoPrompt` The color of the prompt

+- `IdoCursor` The color of the virtual cursor
+- `IdoUXElements` The color of the UX elements

+- `IdoNormal` The color of normal text in Ido
+- `IdoSelected` The color of the selected item in Ido
+- `IdoSuggestion` The color of the suggestion in Ido

+- `IdoHideCursor` Hide the real terminal cursor to prevent weird UI

 ## Advanced Usage
 Ido is extensible to the point where you can literally break it.
 The following documentation files will explain the API of Ido mode.